China-US trade talks to restart after G20 tariff truce | Malay Mail

 But both sides were busy lowering expectations in the run-up to talks.

+There was no sign of the rhetoric letting up either, with the China Daily newspaper’s today editorial saying “the US should give its go-to tactic of maximum pressure a couple of days off as it has proven ineffective against China”.

+It pointed to an announcement at the weekend that China would buy more US agricultural products including pork, cotton and soybean as a sign of China’s “goodwill” — and called for the US to “reciprocate if it wants any progress to be made”.

-There are likely to be “modest soft-pedalled concessions,” said Stephen Innes, managing partner at Vanguard Markets Singapore, such as new Chinese purchases of US agricultural products or a pause of further tariff increases on Chinese exports to the US.
+There are likely to be “modest soft-pedalled concessions”, said Stephen Innes, managing partner at Vanguard Markets Singapore, such as a pause of further tariff increases on Chinese exports to the US.

 “Following another month of escalating tensions, agreement on practically anything will be a positive,” said Innes. — AFP